RedEraRrow/RedEraRrow.github.io/packages/README.md

 regenerate subset of the Image.
 Change detection can be implemented as input (GeneratorConfig) or using the Observer pattern.

-Package provided sub-renderers are following the below pattern (eg. for an SVG renderer in the Road package):
-`async render(SVGConfig, SVG, Set<DetailState>): SVG`
-where SVG is a specialization of DetailState.
+Package provided sub-renderers (eg. an SVG renderer in the Road package) should have the following signature: `async render(SVGConfig, SVG, Set<DetailState>): SVG` where SVG is a specialization of DetailState.